huntingphi/advanced-software-dev-notes/ASD_ProjectManagementMethods.md

 Early visible progress
 Early feedback - User engagement and adaption; better meets the real needs Managed complexity: No very long and complex steps
-Get a robust architecture - architecturecan be assessed and improved early Handle evolving requirements - Users provide feedback to operational systems; Responding to feedback is an incremental change Allow for changes: System can adapt to problems
+Get a robust architecture - architecture can be assessed and improved early Handle evolving requirements - Users provide feedback to operational systems; Responding to feedback is an incremental change Allow for changes: System can adapt to problems
 Learn and apply lessons within the development process